Sigmmma/c20/src/content/h1/tools/aether/readme.md

 Finally set "Individual" back to "All Selected".
 Now you are all set up and ready to render your lightmaps.
 So hit render.
 Even if you set rectangular bitmap resolutions such as 1024x512, they will still render as a square but will be scaled before being saved.
 You will notice that the render preview will show it rendering with diffuse maps and such, but the output bitmaps will only have the lighting information.

-**Aether - Importing Lightmap Bitmaps**
+## Aether - importing lightmap bitmaps
 While your lightmaps are being rendered (Which could take some time depending on your lighting complexity and computer speed) you can set up your bitmaps in Aether ready to import your new lightmaps.
 So open Aether and open your bitmap for editing.
 Check the "Resize on Import" check box on all lightmaps.
 Now, because MAX will save each bitmap it completes before starting the next one, you can start importing your new lightmaps while the next ones are being rendered.
 So, find out which bitmaps are done and hit Import on the corresponding lightmap in Aether.
 Open the new bitmap and change the import width and height to your intended size.
 Hit continue and your bitmap will be imported.
 Once all lightmaps are imported close the bitmap and say yes to save changes.
 Then close Aether.

 Aether doesn't release the lightmap bitmap until you close the program.
 So if you get file in use errors when compiling your map, make sure Aether is closed.

 Thats it! lightmap done!
 Now that you have everything set up you can create quick iterations of your lighting without having to wait a day for lightmaps to run.

-**Custom Lightmap UVs**
+## Custom lightmap UVs
 Custom Lightmap UVs
 Example of poor UVs by Tool

 When viewing your custom lightmaps you may find that there are areas that aren't correctly lit, or where the shadows dont line up, etc. This is because Tool wasn't designed to make lightmap UVs suited to high resolution lightmaps, which results in small overlaps and lack of consideration for lightmap UV alignment, which would otherwise be unnoticable with Halos default lightmaps.
-To tackle this problem a custom lightmap UV importer has been developed for UserTool[2] so that designers have complete control over their lightmaps UVs and can now remove such problems.
+To tackle this problem a custom lightmap UV importer has been developed for UserTool so that designers have complete control over their lightmaps UVs and can now remove such problems.

 The recommended workflow for creating completely custom lightmap UVs: